neulab/retomaton/README.md

 This model was trained on 8 gpus.

-### Step 3: Evaluating the Language Model
+### Step 3: Evaluating the base Language Model

-To evaluate the model on the validation set:
+To evaluate the base model on the validation set (without any retrieval):

 For Wikitext-103:
 ```bash